People

 • Joint ventures

-• High volume off-the-plan sales
+• High volume off-the-plan conveyancing

-• Leasing – commercial, retail and industrial & lease disputes
+• Leasing – retail, commercial, and industrial

 • Capital gains tax, GST, stamp duty and land tax advice regarding property holdings and transactions